 My story concerns how my little sister taught me the moves of chess after learning the game from the neighbors.
 I was in second grade; she was in first.
 For the next several years, chess was one of the games that we played like Parcheesi or Monopoly.
 None of us were skilled.
 Being the oldest, I won more than my share and was able to maintain the self-deception that I understood the game.
 Then, in Junior High (they call it Middle School now), I was visiting a friend and saw that he had a chess book: Chess in 30 Minutes.
 "Wow," I told him, "You have a book about chess, you must be pretty good."
 We determined through the course of a game or two that he was no worse than me, and maybe a little better.

 This event took place the year that Bobby Fischer was laying out more and more demands concerning his upcoming World Chess Championship defense against challenger Anatoly Karpov.
-They never reached agreement, and Fischer forfeited his title.
+They never reached agreement and Fischer forfeited his title.
 The drama kept chess in the news for several months.
 We did not understand all the details of Fischer's demands, nor was our knowledge of World Championship matches more than superficial.
-We did understand that there was some appeal to a long match of more than twenty games between the same two players, and that limited understanding inspired us to act.
+We did understand that there was some appeal to a long match of more than twenty games between the same two players.
+That was enough comprehension of world events to inspire action.
 We commenced a match of twenty-one games or so that took place over the next few weeks or months.
 Alan also introduced me to golf, which occupied most of our time together.